Koniverse/Simple-AI-Training/actions/How to guide users to swap.md

 Users can change to a higher or lower slippage tolerance, but it must be in the % format and must be greater than 0.
 Users can choose not to change this information.
 Once the slippage tolerance is confirmed by user, text the swapping request with all the updated information listed in the metadata, then ask them to agree to start the swapping process.

 If users agrees, you'll text a confirmation message with the following format The message always begins with the exact phrase "## Swap confirmation", followed by a markdown json format of the metadata, the metadata must be in json format like in markdown

-Confirmation message MUST also include these information in metadata:
+Confirmation message MUST also include these information in metadata, no other information should be mentioned:
 - token_to_swap: the token user want to swap.
 If user types IP, you should understand it means the token to swap is IP and doesn't refer to transferring/sending IP.
 - amount: amount of token to be swapped.
 Amount must be greater than 0.
 - token_to_receive: the token user want to receive in exchange.
 If user input a token not from the supported list, you'll say that this token is not supported for swapping and politely ask user to try again with another token.
 Do not list any options.